-Thank you for considering Whistler Olympic Park for your 2020-2021 field trips!
+Thank you for considering Whistler Olympic Park for your 2021-2022 field trips!
 Our programs focus on developing physical literacy through snow literacy (balance, gliding, speed and body control, decision-making, and safety), to help participants gain competence, confidence, and motivation to move and be active for life.

-We are committed to ensuring the health and safety of our guests, athletes, staff, and community.
-With the implementation of BC's Back to School plan, ViaSport Return to Sport Guidelines, and WorkSafe BC updates, among other government recommendations, our programs have been updated to include new policies and procedures throughout the COVID-19 pandemic.
+We are committed to ensuring the health and safety of our guests, staff, and community.
+With the implementation of BC's Restart Plan, ViaSport Return to Sport Guidelines, and WorkSafe BC updates, our programs have been updated to include new policies and procedures throughout the COVID-19 pandemic.

-- Once a booking is confirmed, we require a 50% deposit.
+- Once a booking is confirmed, we require a minimum 50% deposit.

 - Additional venue updates:

-- Handwashing and hand sanitation protocol for guests and staff; sanitation stations available in high traffic areas throughout the venue
+- Increased handwashing and hand sanitation for guests and staff; sanitation stations are available in high traffic areas throughout the venue.

-- Increased cleaning and sanitation of high touch surfaces and areas, such as Guest Services check-in area, counters, payment terminals, washroom facilities etc. Shared/frequently touched equipment will be cleaned and sanitized before and after use.
+- Regular cleaning and sanitation of high touch surfaces and areas, such as Guest Services check-in area, counters, payment terminals, washroom facilities etc. Shared/frequently touched equipment will be cleaned and sanitized before and after use.